sair-lab/LGL/README.md

 ---
 # Reproduce the results from paper

-* Download the pre-trained models from [releases](https://github.com/wang-chen/LGL/releases/download/v1.0/loads.zip).
+* Download the pre-trained models from the [releases](https://github.com/wang-chen/LGL/releases/download/v1.0/loads.zip) Page.

 * For data-incremental tasks, e.g.